Walgreens, Your Pharmacy Network Provider

 Johns Hopkins USFHP utilizes the TRICARE pharmacy formulary.
 The formulary lists all of the prescription drugs that are covered under the TRICARE benefit.
 It is a tiered, open formulary, and includes generic drugs (Tier 1), preferred brand drugs (Tier 2), and non-preferred brand drugs (Tier 3).
 Each of these tiers represents a cost share that USFHP members are responsible for paying.

 You can also find information about medications, including how to take them, possible side effects, and drug interactions.
+Registration is required for first-time users.
+Log in and see “Health Resources”.

 The formulary is updated on a regular basis to include tier changes and utilization (UM) requirements.
 Review the latest formulary changes.